 - 1950-1960: Resumes became an expected document for a jobseeker to submit, and began to paint a more detailed picture of the potential hire, including their interests beyond work.

 - 1970: Thanks to the invention of the word processor, resumes became more professional and far easier to produce.

-- Mid-90s: As personal computers hit the mainstream and the internet was made publicly available, Microsoft Office and platforms like Monster and CareerBuilder begin to digitize resumes and the hiring process.
+- Mid-90s: As personal computers hit the mainstream and the internet was made publicly available, Microsoft Office and platforms like Monster and CareerBuilder begin to digitise resumes and the hiring process.

-- Mid-00s: As internet connections became faster, video resumes began to be introduced, adding further color to the picture a jobseeker could paint of themselves.
+- Mid-00s: As internet connections became faster, video resumes began to be introduced, adding further colour to the picture a jobseeker could paint of themselves.